 Judge: BP not to pay oil industry losses from moratorium

-U.S. District Judge Carl Barbier issued his ruling late Thursday.
+U.S. District Judge Carl Barbier in New Orleans issued his ruling late Thursday.

 The Obama administration imposed a six-month drilling ban in the Gulf to prevent another disaster.
 The offshore industry called the moratorium a costly mistake.

-Barbier's ruling came in a lawsuit brought by six companies involved in offshore drilling, but plaintiffs' lawyers said thousands of similar claims worth billions of dollars would be affected by the decision.
+Barbier's ruling came in a lawsuit brought by six companies involved in offshore drilling, but plaintiffs' lawyers said thousands of similar claims worth billions of dollars would be affected by the ruling.

 The case centered on whether BP was liable under the Oil Pollution Act for the loss of business caused by the moratorium.